GYM RULES

 If you’re hanging out after class or doing back to back classes where you’re sweating a lot, change into dry clothes.
 Don’t sit around in your sweaty clothes after training.
 It’s a good idea to have body wipes in your gym bag.
 Wipe yourself down, and change into dry clothes ASAP.

-SHOWER IMMEDIATELY AFTER CLASS.
+SHOWER IMMEDIATELY AFTER CLASS

 Immediately after does not mean going home, making dinner and playing video games before hopping in the shower.
 Immediately means as soon as you get home.
 If you are going to work right after or have a long drive back home, you can use the shower at the gym.
+We also have “Full Guard” spray available at the gym.
+This is a Hypochlorous Acid spray that is safe for skin and will kill bacteria and fungus on your skin and is meant to hold you over until you shower.
+You can get similar sprays on amazon and are very helpful in preventing contagious skin diseases.

 WASH TRAINING CLOTHES AFTER EACH SESSION